-Feature Normal Control Mode Extended Control Mode SDR or DDR Clocking Selected with pin 4 Selected with nDE in the Configuration Register (Addr-1h; bit-10).
+Feature Non-Extended Control Mode Extended Control Mode SDR or DDR Clocking Selected with pin 4 Selected with nDE in the Configuration Register (Addr-1h; bit-10).
 DDR Clock Phase Not Selectable (0° Phase Only) Selected with DCP in the Configuration Register (Addr-1h; bit-11).
-SDR Data transitions with rising or falling DCLK edge SDR Data transitions with rising edge of DCLK+ when pin 4 is high and on falling edge when low.
+SDR Data transitions with rising or falling DCLK edge SDR Data transitions with rising edge of DCLK+ when pin 4 is logic high and on falling edge when low.
 Selected with OED in the Configuration Register (Addr-1h; bit-8).
-LVDS output level Normal differential data and DCLK amplitude selected when pin 3 is high and reduced amplitude selected when low.
+LVDS output level Normal differential data and DCLK amplitude selected when pin 3 is logic high and reduced amplitude selected when low.
 Selected with OV in the Configuration Register (Addr-1h; bit-9).
-Power-On Calibration Delay Short delay selected when pin 127 is low and longer delay selected when high.
+Power-On Calibration Delay Short delay selected when pin 127 is logic low and longer delay selected when high.
 Short delay only.
-Full-Scale Range Normal input full-scale range selected when pin 14 is high and reduced range when low.
+Full-Scale Range Normal input full-scale range selected when pin 14 is logic high and reduced range when low.
 Selected range applies to both channels.
 Up to 512 step adjustments over a nominal range specified in 1.4 REGISTER DESCRIPTION .
-Separate range selected for I- and Q-Channels.
-Selected using Full Range Registers (Addr-3h and Bh; bit-7 thru 15).
+Separate range selected for I- and Q-channels.
+Selected using Full Range Registers (Addr-3h and Bh; bit-7 through 15).
 Input Offset Adjust Not possible 512 steps of adjustment using the Input Offset register specified in 1.4 REGISTER DESCRIPTION for each channel using Input Offset Registers (Addr-2h and Ah; bit-7 thru 15).
-Dual Edge Sampling Selection Enabled with pin 127 floating Enabled by programming DES in the Extended Configuration Register (Addr-9h; bit-13).
-Dual Edge Sampling Input Channel Selection Only I-Channel Input can be used Either I- or Q-Channel input may be sampled by both ADCs.
-Test Pattern Not possible A test pattern can be made present at the data outputs by setting TPO to 1b in Extended Configuration Register (Addr-9h; bit-15).
-Resistor Trim Disable Not possible The DCLK outputs will continuously be present when RTD is set to 1b in Extended Configuration Register (Addr-9h; bit-14 to 7).
-Selectable Output Demultiplexer Not possible If the device is set in DDR, the output can be programmed to be non-demultiplex.
-When OED in Configuration Register is set 1b (Addr-1h; bit-8), this selects non-demultiplex.
-If OED is set 0b, this selects 1:2 demultiplex.
-Second DCLK Output Not possible The OR outputs can be programmed to become a second DCLK output when nSD is set 0b in Configuration Register (Addr-1h; bit-13).
-Sampling Clock Phase Adjust Not possible The sampling clock phase can be manually adjusted through the Coarse and Intermediate Register (Addr-Fh; bit-15-7) and Fine Register (Addr-Eh; bit-15 to 8).